Reading at Clowne Infant and Nursery School

 Throughout Reception and Key Stage 1 children's reading books will be closely matched to their phonic knowledge in order for them to be able to sound words out and read independently.
 We expect that children will re-read books to aid confidence, fluency and comprehension.
 We have a range of books phonetically aligned with our Twinkl Phonics SSP scheme including Rhino Readers.

 At some point in Year 1 or Year 2, your child will finish reading the phonically decodable books and will become an independent reader; reading fluently and confidently and enjoying a wide range of books.

 Reading with your child at home is one of the most important things you can do to support your child's learning.
 Also, reading to your child every day is just as important as hearing your child read to you.
 Reading to your child will help your child to develop their understanding of what they hear.
 It can also inspire them to want to read for themselves.
 Try to read to your child at a higher level than they can read by themselves and remember to talk about new words you come across together.

 How to encourage and help your child to read at home.

 Below are a selection of more websites which have useful information reading and helping your child to read.

 Every year the children in year 1 will sit a Phonics screening check, this is used as a mid-point review to asses where the children are at.
-This year the screening check will take place during the week of June the 6th 2022.
 The test normally takes around 5-10 minutes and is done in a quite space and is one-to-one with an adult.
 The test consists of 40 words, 20 which are real words and 20 which are alien words (made up words containing the sound they have learnt).
 The PowerPoint bellows gives you some more information and details of the check and how you can support your child at home.